-- what you will do to your research subject and how you can obtain your research result (How do you collect and analyze the data?
-How do you formalize or model or present the problem?
+- what you will do to your research subject and how you can obtain your research result (How do you collect and analyze data?
+How do you formalize or model or represent the problem?
 How do you formalize or model or present your solution?),

 - which method is used to validated your research result (Is it a mathematical proof or a controlled experiment or a case study?)

 Please read the following papers to get knowledge about research subjects, research results, data collection and analysis, and research validation.

 - Robert L. Glass et al. (2004).
 An Analysis of Research in Computing Disciplines